 - Locations of Application Support Centres (ASCs)

 Canada's visa offices are located in Canadian High Commissions, Embassies and Consulates throughout the world.
 They accept and process temporary resident visas, work permits, study permits and temporary resident permits, among other applications.
 Visa offices also handle applications for permanent resident travel documents.
-Additionally, they process certain applications sent to them by Citizenship and Immigration Canada for local investigation, such as sponsorships, permanent residence applications and others.
+Additionally, they process certain applications sent to them by Immigration, Refugees and Citizenship Canada for local investigation, such as sponsorships, permanent residence applications and others.
 (These applications cannot be submitted to a visa office and will be returned to you if submitted in error.)
 Visa offices can accept your visa or travel document applications, but that is all they can do.
 Visa offices do not provide help with applications and will return any incomplete applications to you.
 You should not go to a visa office for help.
 Certain select visa offices offer biometric services - taking your digital picture and your fingerprints - but do not offer any assistance with applications.

 Applications visa offices accept: